-USAID Advancing Nutrition is developing and testing a model mentorship program to improve the quality of breastfeeding counseling provided by health workers in Kenya.
-The program is designed to reinforce, strengthen and sustain competencies that providers learn through the 2020 Baby-friendly Hospital Initiative (BFHI) Training Course for Maternity Staff, which is being adapted for Kenya.
-Stakeholders in Kenya identified mentorship as a high priority in response to strengths, weaknesses, and gaps that USAID Advancing Nutrition identified through an assessment of breastfeeding counseling and related training programs in Kenya.
+Through a collaboration with the Kenya Ministry of Health Division of Family Health, Wellness, and Nutrition, the Baby-friendly Hospital Initiative (BFHI) task force in Kenya, Nairobi County, and Mbagathi County Referral Hospital, USAID Advancing Nutrition developed and tested a model mentorship program to improve the quality of breastfeeding counseling provided by health workers in Kenya.
+The program was designed to reinforce, strengthen and sustain competencies that providers learn through the 2020 BFHI Training Course for Maternity Staff, which was adapted for Kenya.
+Implementation guidance was developed in 2022, as well as a training for mentors to prepare them for their role.